 Farthest Frontier 1.0 Review: A Deep and Beautiful City Builder That Tests Your Survival Skills

-Farthest Frontier 1.0 is finally here — and it’s every bit the city-building experience long-time fans of Banished have been waiting for.
-Developed and published by Crate Entertainment, the game fully launched on October 23, 2025, after years in Early Access.
+The Farthest Frontier 1.0 is finally here — exactly what knothole and fans of Banished alike have been waiting for when that city-building dream of ours.
+The game, created and published by Crate Entertainment, finally launched for good on October 23, 2025, having spent years in Early Access.

-With an 87% positive rating on Steam and a solid Metacritic score of 83, it’s clear players are connecting with its grounded approach to survival and town management.
-But this isn’t your usual fast-paced builder — it’s a methodical, detail-rich experience that rewards patience and planning.
+With an 87% positive rating on Steam and a respectable Metacritic degree of 83, it’s obvious players are resonating with its gritty take on managing survival and town.
+But this is not your typical fast-and-loose builder — it’s a deliberate, detail-laden experience that rewards patience and planning.

-If you enjoy building slow, living worlds where every harvest matters and every villager’s life feels earned, Farthest Frontier might just be your next long-term obsession.
+If you have a taste for constructing slow, breathing worlds in which every crop matters and every villager’s life is an earned one, Farthest Frontier may very well be your next obsession.

 Note: Check city builder Manor Lords latest update here.